Araxiel/VIC3-dead-money/.github/CONTRIBUTING.md

 ### :triangular_flag_on_post: Issues
 Progress on the mod is done through the creation and solving of [issues](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues).

 Issues can be anything from extremely specific things, like [Add Robots Good](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/67) to evergreen, overarching umbrella issues that always require work and are never closed, like the adding of [Country Flags](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/86).
-Issues can be the concept of [Adding More Events](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/29), to individual issues representing a specific event someone is working on.
+Issues can be the concept of [Adding More Events](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/29), to individual issues representing a [specific event](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/76) someone is working on.

-Issues are also the most straightforward way to contribute to the mod.
+Solving or creating issues the most straightforward way to contribute to the mod.

 #### Create a new issue

 If you spot or encounter a problem, [search if a similar issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
-Alternatively, you can open a new issue using a relevant [issue form](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/new/choose).
+Alternatively you can open a new issue using a relevant [issue form](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/new/choose), or if addressing something specific [open a blank issue](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/new).

 #### Solve an existing issue